o-jasper/c3d-go/README.md

 Basically eth-go is a highly modular library for a full ethereum node, and go-ethereum co-ordinates the library into startup/shutdown routines convenient for the headless and gui clients.
 We use go-ethereum because it has some nice helper functions for startup/shutdown.

 Now, grab c3d-go: `go get github.com/project-douglas/c3d-go`.
 That will install it.
 If you make changes and want to re-install, just hit `go install` in the c3d-go repo.
 Run it with `c3d-go`, or `$GOPATH/bin/c3d-go` if you must.
+The webapp is at `http://localhost:9099`

 ## Notes

 We're using a custom blockchain with two addresses and lots of funds in each.
 The keys are in `keys.txt` and both are loaded.
-A simple way to get everyone funds for now is to create a new address, use one of the genesis keys to send yourself some funds, and go from there.
-This will all be automated soon

-There are a bunch of flags for doing simple things and quitting.
 You can get a new key with `c3d-go --newKey`.
-The next time `c3d-go` starts, it will send the new addressfunds from a genesis addr.
+The next time `c3d-go` starts, it will send the new address funds from a genesis addr.
+See `flags.go` for all the options.

 ## Features

 c3d-go doesn't do much yet.
 It stores an infohash in a contract, waits for it to be mined, grabs the infohash from the blockchain, and throws it into the torrent client.
-You can monitor the torrent client at http://localhost:9091
+You can monitor the torrent client at `http://localhost:9091`.
+A webapp (`http://localhost:9099`) is in the works that will make c3d much more fun :)

-Much more, coming soon ;)
+Stay tuned ...

 ## Contributing